First Mission scratched from Preakness by vet 36 hours before Triple Crown race | KRDO

 The removal of First Mission leaves seven horses in the field for the $1.65 million race.
 He was the early second choice at odds of 5-2 behind only 8-5 favorite Mage, who won the Kentucky Derby.

+“You don’t like to see that,” said Hall of Famer trainer Bob Baffert, who is back at a Triple Crown race for the first time in two years with contender National Treasure.
+“We still have another day to go.
+Trainers, we don’t relax until we get the saddle on.
+Until I get the saddle on the horse, then you can just relax completely.
+It’s one of those things where you don’t want to wish any bad luck on anyone because we’ve all been there.”

+It’s an all-too-familiar feeling this spring after the defections from the Derby left 18 to run instead of the usually full field of 20.

-Five horses were scratched in the days and hours leading up to the Derby, including favorite Forte, when Kentucky racing officials expressed concern about a bruised right front foot.
-Forte landed on the state’s vet list, grounding him from racing for at least 14 days and trainer Todd Pletcher was suspended 10 days for Forte failing a postrace drug test in New York in September.
+That included favorite Forte hours before, when Kentucky racing officials expressed concern about a bruised right front foot.
+Forte landed on the state’s vet list, grounding him from racing for at least 14 days, and trainer Todd Pletcher was suspended 10 days for Forte failing a postrace drug test in New York in September.

 AP sports: https://apnews.com/hub/sports and https://twitter.com/AP_Sports